Gausian dynasty

 The Gausi or Gausian dynasty was a prominent Lombard ruling clan in the second half of the 6th century (547–572).
-They were either pagans or perhaps Arian Christians and were frequently at odds with the Roman Catholic Church.
 Under their rule, the Lombards first migrated into the Italian peninsula.
+The Gausi traced their lineage back to the Goths, for the family had originated from the marriage between Audoin and Rodelinda, daughter of Ermanafrid, the last king of the Thuringians, and Amalaberga, daughter of Amalafrida, consort of Thrasamund, king of the Vandals, and sister of Theodoric the Great king of the Goths.

-The Gausi traced their lineage back to the Goths and they were a prominent family when, in 539, the tribe came under the rule of a minor, Walthari of the Lethings clan, and a Gausian, Audoin, was elected his regent.
+The Gausi were a prominent family when, in 539, the Lombards came under the rule of a minor, Walthari of the Lethings clan, and a Gausian, Audoin, was elected his regent.
 In 547, Audoin succeeded Walthari, who died young of natural causes, and assumed the royal mantle by usurpation.
-Audoin's son and successor, Alboin, led the Lombards into Italy in 569 and died without male heirs in 572 or 573.
-He had made the Lombard kings into Kings of Italy.
-His successor was Cleph of the Beleos clan.
+Audoin's son and successor, Alboin, led the Lombards into Italy in 569 and made the Lombard kings into kings of Italy.
+To strengthen his power, Alboin contracted several dynastic marriages, first with Chlothsind of the Merovingian dynasty, then with the Gepid Rosamund.
+Alboin died without male heirs in 572 or 573 and his successor was Cleph of the Beleos clan.